MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dms.md

-# DMS - Database Migration Service
+# AWS DMS - Database Migration Service

 - Allows us to quickly and securely migrate databases to AWS
-- It is resilient and self healing
+- It is resilient and self-healing
 - The source database remains available during migration
 - Supports:
     - Homogeneous migrations: example Oracle to Oracle